 There isn't a person among us who hasn't, at some point or another, harbored a grudge towards another person.
 Just as likely, we've all also been on the receiving end of grudges during the course of our lives.
 Before I start explaining what causes and sustains grudges, let me first explain how I define the concept of a grudge so we are all on the same page.
 A grudge is in play when an individual experiences resentment toward another as a result of some sort of grievance.
 And, let me tell you, grudges can be short-lived or run the course of a lifetime.
 They can be very painful for a number of reasons.
 One of the main reasons that they may be painful is because we are not always sure why we are experiencing them as the deliverer or as the recipient.
 Additionally, grudges can lead to the loss or destruction of important relationships.

 Let me start out by saying that yes, some people are more likely than others to hold grudges because of their temperamental styles and ability/inability to negotiate conflict.
 Some of us have a more difficult time discussing our emotions with those we believe have wronged us and engage instead in avoidant behavior.
 When this occurs we sometimes forget why we were upset in the first place but we always remember how others made us feel.
 Today we will stick to discussing the reasons for grudges.
-How to deal with grudges is another article entirely.
+How to deal with grudges is another post entirely.

 There are an endless number of reasons for grudges.
 For today, I am just going to stick with the most common.